Two Thousand Isles is a collaboration between Maldivian photographer Aishath Naj and her husband, British writer Daniel Bosley.

 Words & Pictures

-Having been a freelance photographer for 5 years, Aishath Naj has worked both in the Maldives and for high-profile overseas clients.
+Having been a freelance photographer for almost a decade, Aishath Naj has worked both in the Maldives and for high-profile overseas clients.
 Having articulated others’ stories through lifestyle, landscape and portrait photography, she is interested in exploring conceptual and fine art projects.

 Daniel Bosley has worked as a journalist in the Maldives since 2012.
 A former editor of Minivan News, he has written regularly for international publications including Reuters and the Economist.